 After a challenging year and a half for our food businesses Local First is grateful for the opportunity to showcase the hard work and phenomenal talent of local restaurateurs and farmers at this delicious event.

 “It’s the one night a year when you get the opportunity to hang out with all the chefs in the area, it’s a blast!” says Briggs.

 In addition to Harvest Dinner, Local First will be using the month of September to spotlight local restaurants who are supporting the region’s agricultural producers.
 Each week, there will be a select number of “spotlight specials” from restaurants in Durango.
 Patrons will have the opportunity to share that they ordered the spotlight special and will be entered to win a free ticket to the Harvest Dinner.

 Foodies, friends, and localists can get their tickets for the Harvest Dinner for $125, which includes taxes, gratuities, tasty morsels, hand-crafted cocktails, and hand-selected wines.
 Tickets are on sale now.
 Quantities are limited and will sell fast, so event hopefuls are encouraged to purchase tickets early online at local-first.org/eatlocalmonth.

 All proceeds benefit local farmers, restaurants, and Local First’s efforts to promote local food purchasing through the local, independent business community.
-This event is made possible with the support of Alpine Bank, the Smiley Building, In the Weeds, and City of Durango as well as a passionate group of restaurateurs, farmers, local food supporters and volunteers.
+This event is made possible with the support of Alpine Bank, the Smiley Building, In the Weeds, and the City of Durango—through the Community Support Funding award, as well as the passionate group of restaurateurs, farmers, local food supporters and volunteers.

 Founded in 2007, Local First is a non-profit organization that supports local, independent businesses as they work together to build an economy that values people, the planet, and prosperity for everyone.